 [Section 175LI inserted by No. 55 of 2006 s.
 6.]

 175LJ.
-Death of candidate
+Death of candidate, payments etc. in case of

 (1) If a candidate for whom eligible votes were given at an election dies, a payment under this Division for the eligible votes given for the candidate may be made despite the candidate’s death.